Bolton, Trump's ex-national security adviser, calls for him to withdraw from the race

 The indictment of former president Donald Trump over his handling of classified documents has drawn mixed reactions from his fellow Republicans.

-Many GOP lawmakers and presidential candidates — including Trump himself — have decried his innocence and lashed out against what they're calling the weaponization of the U.S. Justice Department.
+Many GOP lawmakers and presidential candidates — including Trump himself — have defended his innocence and lashed out against what they're calling the weaponization of the U.S. Justice Department.

 Some, however, have been more critical of Trump's actions.
 That camp includes several former members of his administration, like former Attorney General Bill Barr, who told Fox News Sunday that "if even half of it is true, then he's toast."